jswade/NWM-water-temperature/README.md

 <img src="visualization/figures/figure6/figure6.png" width="50%" height="50%">

-**Figure 6.** Observed headwater temperatures (black) and 5/95th confidence envelope of water temperature predictions at the headwater gage across model configurations M1, M2, M3, and M4 for the top 50 runs (1st percentile) ranked by weighted headwater and outlet RMSE.
+**Figure 6.** Observed headwater temperatures (black) and 5/95th confidence envelope of water temperature predictions at the headwater gage across model configurations M1, M2, M3, and M4 for the top 50 calibration runs (1st percentile), ranked by weighted headwater and outlet RMSE (RMSEw).
+Predictions displayed during a four-week calibration period and a two-week validation period, separated by a 48-hour spin-up period for validation.
 <br/>

 ### Water Temperature Prediction Envelopes at Outlet Gage

 <img src="visualization/figures/figure7/figure7.png" width="50%" height="50%">

-**Figure 7.** Observed headwater temperatures (black) and 5/95th confidence envelope of water temperature predictions at the outlet gage across model configurations M1, M2, M3, and M4 for the top 50 runs (1st percentile) ranked by weighted headwater and outlet RMSE.
+**Figure 7.** Observed outlet temperatures (black) and 5/95th confidence envelope of water temperature predictions at the outlet gage across model configurations M1, M2, M3, and M4 for the top 50 calibration runs (1st percentile), ranked by weighted headwater and outlet RMSE (RMSEw).
+Predictions displayed during a four-week calibration period and a two-week validation period, separated by a 48-hour spin-up period for validation.

 <br/>